Legal Cloud Security – Not All Clouds Are Created Equal

 As far as backups, the best approach is to have multiple backups that are secure, encrypted, and tested.
 Ideally, you have a combination of both online and offline backups.
 Data can also be downloaded and exported as a physical backup to an on-prem server.
 Tempting as it might be from a cost and control perspective, you don’t want to turn to an on-premises or hosted server as your primary solution.
 Why?
 Consider who is monitoring the system.
 A spartan IT staff simply can’t keep up with the speed of black hat hackers.
 After all, it takes a whole team to keep your system safe but just one bad actor to sabotage your system.

-Sanchez also made the point that there are spheres of protection that need to be utilized beyond traditional software, updates, and firewalls.
+There are spheres of protection that need to be utilized beyond traditional software, updates, and firewalls.
+For example, a physical security key such as a U2F can be useful.
 For example, a physical security key such as a U2F can be useful.
 (This key is a dongle with embedded code that is plugged into company computers to facilitate safe logins.)
 However, cybersecurity needs to be a top-down effort and not just left to the IT staff.
 Meaning, employees will mimic and adopt the security approach of managing partners and other executives.
 If it’s an afterthought for you, it’s an afterthought for them.
 In this regard, it’s a matter of psychology instead of technology.
 The person in the chair may even be specially targeted by hackers as a direct link to the firm’s servers, critical data, and applications.

 Cloud Complications